casper-network/ceps/text/0075-fast-sync.md

     }

-    // Download and execute blocks to current while !is_current_era(current_header) {
+    // Download and execute blocks to current
+    // Fetching the trie-store can take a long time, so current_header could already be old. while !is_current_era(current_header) {
         let next_height: u64 = current_header.height() + 1;
         if let Some(next_block) = fetch_block_by_height(validators, next_height).await {